-If you don’t want to play your music via Bluetooth, Dali has also included a 3.5mm aux connection and a USB charge connector into which it suggests plugging a Chromecast Audio dongle to integrate your home network.
+If you don’t want to play your music via Bluetooth, Dali has also included a 3.5mm aux connection, and there's a USB connector into which it suggests plugging a Chromecast Audio dongle to integrate your home network.

 And let’s not overlook battery life: Dali says just two hours of charge is sufficient for up to 24 hours of wireless music playback.